Loisirs 74

 Can I hike from Col des Pitons?

 Yes.
-Col des Pitons is a starting point for several hikes: to Grand Piton (45 min round-trip), to Thuile alpine pasture, or along the GR Balcon du Léman.
+Col des Pitons is a starting point for several hikes: to Grand Piton (45 min one-way), to Thuile alpine pasture, or along the GR Balcon du Léman.
 Marked trails, moderate elevation gain but uneven karst terrain.
 Hiking shoes recommended.

 Sources